Sears Home Services

 • When replacing your home’s windows, it’s important to consider various style factors to ensure that the new windows not only function well but also enhance the overall aesthetic appeal of your home.

-• Schedule a free appointment for a Sears Home Services consultant to visit you in your home, discuss your options for replacement windows, explain what to expect during window installation and give you a price estimate.
+• Schedule an appointment for with a consultant to visit you in your home, discuss your options for replacement windows, explain what to expect during window installation and give you a price estimate.

 If your house has outdated windows, there’s a good chance you’re wasting energy.
 In the summer, you’re air conditioning the neighborhood, and in winter, wind whistles in through the window edges.
 You’ve been putting it off for years, but the time may have finally come to purchase new windows.